-The Group expects that Sino-Africa Technology & Trading Limited will continue to suspend those continuing connected transactions with connected parties in year 2022.
-As affected by the overdue trade receivable, Zheng Cheng may not conduct further business in year 2022 until the account receivables can be collected to finance future transactions.
+The Group expects that Sino-Africa Technology & Trading Limited will continue to suspend those continuing connected transactions with connected parties in year 2023.

 The supporting service segment will continue to control the cash outflows through maintaining key employee in concurrent post and keeping a small office.